 How did I get this??

 Hives can also occur as one symptom of a more serious allergic reaction called anaphylaxis.
-If hives occur along with breathing difficulty, stomach upset, lightheadedness, or swelling of the tongue or throat, quick emergency treatment is necessary.
+If hives occur along with breathing difficulty, stomach upsets, lightheadedness, or swelling of the tongue or throat, quick emergency treatment is necessary.

 How do I get rid of this??

-Breakthrough flares of urticaria may be treated with temporary use of an oral steroid or prednisone.
+Breakthrough flares of urticaria may be treated with the temporary use of an oral steroid or prednisone.
 Hives that are stubbornly persistent can be treated with immune-modulating medications.
-After a patient has been free of symptoms for a few months, medications are tapered.
+After a patient has been free of symptoms for a few months, medications are then tapered.
 An allergist can guide this therapy for the patient.

 An allergist is a physician with additional training in the area of allergy, asthma, and immunology.
 When evaluating a patient with urticaria, an allergist will take a detailed medical history and examine the patient for possible causes.
-In some cases, appropriate testing may include skin tests, blood tests, and urine tests.
+In some cases, appropriate testing may include skin tests, blood tests, and/or urine tests.